 Their main focus is how to mainstream sustainability within clinical areas so that it becomes integral to the planning of health systems and the practice of healthcare professionals.
 They have developed a transformation programme for groups with a shared purpose, such as clinical specialities, which has been highly successful in kidney care and mental health and want to expand this to as many groups as possible within healthcare over the next few years.

 What you’ll learn

-Through this visit, Q members will learn about incorporating sustainability into both projects and strategy, specifically looking at carbon footprinting.
+Through this visit, Q members learnt about incorporating sustainability into both projects and strategy, specifically looking at carbon footprinting.

 Aims and objectives

-The aim of this visit is to introduce you to ways of making improvement an organisational habit.
-By the end of the session you will have learnt about:
+The aim of this visit was to introduce members to ways of making improvement an organisational habit.
+By the end of the session they learnt about:

 - Describing the principles of sustainable development and the health impacts of climate change mitigation and adaptation.

 - Developing skills for incorporating environmental sustainability into quality improvement strategies or projects.

 - Applying knowledge of carbon footprinting to choose appropriate methodologies for different projects.

 - Developing an approach for incorporating environmental sustainability into any health-related proposal and you’ll be able to apply this to at least one real piece of work.